GeoscienceAustralia/dea-notebooks/Beginners_guide/README.rst

 Beginner's guide
 =================

-The Beginners Guide contains introductory notebooks aimed at introducing Jupyter Notebooks, Digital Earth Australia (DEA), how to load, plot and interact with data from DEA.
+The Beginners Guide contains introductory notebooks aimed at introducing Jupyter Notebooks, Digital Earth Australia (DEA), and how to load, plot and interact with data from DEA.
 These notebooks are designed to be worked through in the following order:

 .. toctree::
    :maxdepth: 1